stanford-cs248/draw-svg/README.md

 - As always, start early.
 There is no official checkpoint, so don't fall behind!
 - Be careful with memory allocation, as too many or too frequent heap allocations will severely degrade performance.
-- While C has many pitfalls, C++ introduces even more wonderful ways to shoot yourself in the foot.
-It is generally wise to stay away from as many features as possible, and make sure you fully understand the features you do use.

 ### Resources and Notes